FIBERS AND DUSTS – KNOWN CARCINOGEN (IARC 1)

 Asbestos is geologically related to talc, a substance that may be used in cosmetics and pharmaceuticals, and as a food additive.
 Talc from some mine deposits can be contaminated with asbestos, especially anthophyllite and tremolite.
 When used as a food additive, talc must be asbestos free, as per the Food and Drug Regulations.
 The Prohibition of Asbestos and Products Containing Asbestos Regulations prohibits asbestos above trace levels in consumer products, including cosmetics.
 However, the responsibility of testing lies with the manufacturers.

-Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to asbestos in Canada:
+Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Consumer Product Information Database yielded the following results on current potential for exposure to asbestos in Canada:

 |Substance name: ‘Asbestos (friable form)’|